 Storing your bike

-Unfortunately we can’t be out riding bikes at all times, we still need to sleep or eat at some point of the day.
+Unfortunately, we can’t be out riding bikes at all times; we still need to sleep or eat at some point during the day.
 Jokes aside, there are a few key points you should consider when storing your beloved bike.
+By keeping on top of the following tips, you can rest assured your bike will be enjoying its resting time and ready to rip when the time comes.

 KEEP IT CLEAN